Consequentialist Objectives and Catastrophe: Preliminaries

+Informally, this means that the proxy reward function depends on the true reward function only through the message.
+As we establish in Appendix~\ref{sec:mutual-information-bits-required}, the message length $k$ satisfies

-This fact, proved in Appendix~\ref{sec:mutual-information-bits-required}, motivates our use of $\I(r^*;\hat r)$ as a measure of the minimal number of bits that was conveyed about $r^*$.
+This motivates use of $\I(r^*;\hat r)$ as a lower bound on the number of bits required to construct $\hat{r}$.

-This analysis relies on the message length $k$ being fixed.
-If the message length can depend on $r^*$ then the result is qualitatively similar.
-In this case, $k$ is a random variable, and we bound $\E[k]$.
+The aforementioned result relies on the message length $k$ being fixed.
+If the message length can depend on $r^*$ then the result is technically different but qualitatively similar.
+In this case, $k$ is a random variable, and we can bound $\E[k]$.
 Specifically, $\E[k] \ge \I(r^*;\hat r) - \log(\I(r^*;\hat r) + 1) - \log e$ where the logarithm is in base $2$.
 When $\I(r^* ; \hat r)$ is large, $\I(r^*; \hat r)$ is, in percentage terms, nearly a lower bound.
 We discuss this in more detail in Appendix~\ref{sec:mutual-information-bits-required}.